When it comes to preserving plants in the winter, few options are available to restore plants fully.

 Many gardeners plant directly after the winter passes, but a frosty atmosphere may stick around longer than expected due to volatile weather.
 Gardening nowadays is not so easy with colder layovers and long-lasting droughts.
 In each case, gardeners should always have a backup plan if living in an area prone to extreme heat or cold.
 Plants generally do not do well in winter, with some exceptions, but they reside in a dormant state as a defense mechanism against the cold.
 In many cases, your plants will be delicate in the winter, but reverting to a dormant state does not always guarantee survival.
 Your plants will need your help getting through the frigid air, and there are essential things you can do when it comes to preserving plants in the winter.

 The key is the root when preserving plants in the winter.

-For plants that you cannot bring in, place a dome covering around the flowers you want to protect.
+For plants, you cannot bring in, place a dome covering around the flowers you want to protect.
 You can also prune leaves before the winter season.
 That will lighten your plants so they will not be bogged down with dead leaves or branches.
-Your plants need to be trimmed down and slim to conserve energy during the winter months, but sure not to over-prune.
-Plants are a treat to grow, but they are fragile and can be damaged easily if exposed to any sudden weather change.
-In preserving plants in the winter, it takes some planning and outsmarting the cold, but many of the plants you love will be back before you know it by springtime.
+Your plants need to be trimmed down and slim to conserve energy during winter, but sure not to over-prune.
+Plants are a treat to grow, but they are fragile and can be damaged if exposed to any sudden weather change.
+Preserving plants in the winter takes planning and outsmarting the cold, but many of the plants you love will be back before you know it by springtime.